mugong11/Pandanloft/README.md

 # Pandanloft
-EdTech website to provide learning service for elementary mathematics and music theory.
+EdTech website to provide learning service for Primary, Secondary and Junior College mathematics.